-This very comprehensive Best of Africa Budget Safari ensures that you get to explore the best of Africa's game parks, wilderness areas and highlights on one accommodated overland adventure of a lifetime!
+This very comprehensive Best of Africa Budget Safari ensures that you get to explore the best of Africa's game parks, wilderness areas, urban hubs and scenic highlights on one accommodated overland adventure of a lifetime!

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.